15 days from £4355pp plus international flights.

 This week your focus will be on birds and mammals which uniquely have almost no fear of man!
 Watch fur seals playing in their blue marine grottos, stare at curious seals as they swim next to you, converse with a blue-footed boobie, smile at the antics of the waved albatross mating dance, sit with a giant tortoise ...
 All this and more in dramatic volcanic island scenery.

 Guide price from (pp sharing): £4355 (ex. international flights)

 Transfers, ground transport, meals as specified, guides in the Ecuadorian Amazon, on the cruise and for the Quito city tour, Quito-Coca-Quito flight, Quito-Galapagos-Quito flight.

 International flights, departure taxes, visas, travel insurance, meals not specified, drinks, Galapagos National Park tax currently US$100 but subject to change and payable locally is US$.

 Getting there: This tour starts and ends in Quito.
 Flight prices from the UK start from around £675.

-Departure dates: We have based this itinerary on the Eric (or sister yachts Flamingo and Letty) for the Galapagos cruise.
+Departure dates: We have based this itinerary on the Eric (or sister yacht the Letty) for the Galapagos cruise.
 This means that you need to start this trip on a Monday.
 In addition, the specific routing of the Galapagos cruise is Eric's 'B' itinerary.
 If you would like to see the 'A' itinerary for this yacht, please go to the yacht web page.